SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** master

+??? abstract "Scam Detected By Vade For M365 And Not Blocked"

+    Vade Secure product Vade for M365, has detected a scam e-mail and didn't block it.

+    - **Effort:** advanced

 ??? abstract "Spam Detected By Vade For M365"

     Vade Secure product Vade for M365, has detected a spam e-mail.

     - **Effort:** master

+??? abstract "Spam Detected By Vade For M365 And Not Blocked"

+    Vade Secure product Vade for M365, has detected a spam e-mail and didn't block it.

+    - **Effort:** advanced

 ??? abstract "Spearphishing (CEO Fraud) Detected By Vade For M365"